onkarkasture/Retail_Orders_Data_Analysis/README.md

         ```

 ## Conclusion
-This project was a self-learning endeavor aimed at enhancing my understanding of Python and SQL.
+This project was a self-learning endeavour aimed at enhancing my understanding of Python and SQL.
 Through the completion of this project, I have gained significant insights into data analysis, encompassing everything from the fundamental steps of ETL to crafting complex nested queries in SQL.
 I am now more confident in my ability to handle data analysis tasks using these tools.